How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics

-If the Brownian particle is at position $x$ at a given time step $t$, at the next time step, $t+\epsilon$, it would be in position $x^\prime$ with probability $\mathcal{P}_{\rm Brown} = e^{\left(x^\prime - x\right)/4 D\epsilon}/Z$, where $\epsilon$ is the time step size and $Z$ is the normalization constant.
+If the Brownian particle is at position $x$ at a given time step $t$, at the next time step, $t+\epsilon$, it would be in position $x^\prime$ with probability $\mathcal{P}_{\rm Brown} = e^{-\left(x^\prime - x\right)^2/4 D\epsilon}/Z$, where $\epsilon$ is the time step size and $Z$ is the normalization constant.
 Notice that $\mathcal{P}_{\rm Brown}$ have the exact same mathematical form as Eq.~\eqref{em:F} for the case of a free particle---i.e., when $V(x) = 0$ in Eq.~\eqref{em:non-relativisticH}.
 The role of $D$ is played by $\hobs/2m$, where $m$ is the mass of the free particle.
 The analogy can be taken further if we notice that the diffusion coefficient can be written as $D = \kappa (T/\eta)/r$, where $r$ is the radius of the Brownian particle, while $T$ and $\eta$ are the temperature and viscosity of the fluid---$\kappa$ is a constant.
 So, $m$ is analogous to $r$ in that they both characterize the accessible degrees of freedom, and $\hobs$ is analogous to $T/\eta$ in that they both characterize the inaccessible degrees of freedom.